IlyaKozak/-ai-practitioner/README.md

 **Usage**:

-1. Update `.env.example` with your environment settings
+1. Update `.env.example` with your environment settings & rename it to `.env`

 2. Run ChromaDB `docker compose up`